-2.8 Spatial Resolution and Spatial Response Function
+2.10 Spatial Resolution and Spatial Response Function

-As was the case in Version 4, the Version 5.0 salinity retrieval algorithm is run solely on the $0.25^{\circ}$ Earth grid using the 40-km spatial resolution Backus Gilbert (BG) Optimum Interpolation (OI).
-The resulting salinity product is called sss\smap\40km.
-From this 40-km product, a smoothed product with a spatial resolution of approximately 70km (called sss\smap) is derived using simple next-neighbor averaging.
+As was the case in Version 4, the Version 5.0 and Version 6.0 salinity retrieval algorithms are run solely on the 0.25° Earth grid using the 40-km spatial resolution Backus Gilbert (BG) Optimum Interpolation (OI).
+The resulting salinity product is called sss_smap_40km.
+From this 40-km product, a smoothed product with a spatial resolution of approximately 70km (called sss_smap) is derived using simple next-neighbor averaging.
 That is, the smoothed salinity field Ssmooth at grid point (i, j) is obtained as an equally weighted average over 40-km fields of the 8 adjacent cells and the center cell itself: